naofireblade/homebridge-weather-plus/README.md

 # homebridge-weather-station-extended

-This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge) that features current observations and daily forecasts.
+This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge) that features current observations, daily forecasts and history graphs.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-station-extended).

-If you **update from a version before 1.0.0** you have to adapt your config.
+If you **update from a version before 1.2.0** and want to see the history graphs, you have to remove and reinstall the eve app.
+Your devices and rules will remain unchanged.

 Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-station-extended/issues).